TambourineReindeer/stab-language/README.md

 	}
 }
 ```
-The package `stab.query` provides all the extension methods required to use LINQ on `java.lang.Iterable<T>` but queries can be used virtually on everything if the necessary methods are provided (what is called _Query expression pattern_ in the C# specification).
+The package `stab.query` provides all the extension methods required to use LINQ on `java.lang.Iterable<T>` but queries can be used on virtually everything if the necessary methods are provided (what is called _Query expression pattern_ in the C# specification).

-## Automatic resources management
+## Automatic resource management

 The `using` statement can be used to automatically dispose resources:
 ```